 To put your worries aside, we reached out to one of our approved lenders, Lindsey Goins, a Senior Loan Officer with Movement Mortgage to get the inside scoop of everything you need to know for financing your new home.
-Read below for her advice!
+Read her advice below!

-Yes!
 You should always talk with a lender before starting your home search.
 Getting a pre-qualification entails an in depth credit review, analyzing what loan programs best suit your financial needs and reviews the monthly payments and funds needed to close.
-The loan officer also gives you buying power or budget so you know what price range to be in when shopping for a new home.
+The loan officer also gives you buying power or budget so you know what price range you are in when shopping for a new home.

 Choosing a lender is very important because their knowledge is your knowledge when it comes to mortgages and mortgage rates.
-Getting a mortgage is very detailed and a good lender can assist you in the process, not just when shopping for a home but you also want to look at the process after finding your dream home – how the loan is underwritten and processed is important.
+Getting a mortgage is very detailed and a good lender can assist you in the process, not just when shopping for a home, but you also want to examine the process after finding your dream home, like how the loan is underwritten and processed is important.

 A mortgage lender provides financing or cash to purchase a home.
 They give you the loan terms, including interest rate, payment, closing costs, prepaid tax and home insurance, term and type of loan for which you qualify.